 Other places you can find include:

-Isengard – Finding Isengaurd is actually very easy.
+Isengard – Finding Isengard is actually very easy.
 A viewpoint to the film location is actually marked on Google Maps.
 Just bring your imagination as you won’t find one of the Twin Towers there!

-Misty Mountains – The Misty Mountain are actually just the Southern Alps, however, a few scenes were filmed behind Glenorchy in the surrounding mountains.
+Misty Mountains – The Misty Mountains are actually just the Southern Alps, however, a few scenes were filmed behind Glenorchy in the surrounding mountains.
 As you make your way to Glenorchy, look into the horizon, they sit behind Glenorchy in the distance.

 Forest of Fangorn – As you stare into Isengard, look to your right.
 There sits the Forest of Fangorn, home of the Ents!